 (c) Regulations.
 (1) A 100 yard Security Zone is established around, and centered on each Escorted vessel within the Regulated Area.
 This is a moving security zone when the Escorted vessel is in transit and becomes a fixed zone when the Escorted vessel is anchored or moored.
 The general regulations for Security Zones contained in § 165.33 of this part applies to this section.

-(2) A vessel in the Regulated Area operating between 100 yards and 500 yards of an Escorted vessel must proceed at the minimum safe speed, unless otherwise required to maintain speed by the navigation rules, and must comply with the orders of the COTP Jacksonville or his designated representative.
+(2) A vessel in the Regulated Area operating between 100 yards and 500 yards of an Escorted vessel must proceed at the minimum speed necessary to maintain a safe course, unless otherwise required to maintain speed by the navigation rules, and must comply with the orders of the COTP Jacksonville or their designated representative.

 (3) Persons or vessels shall contact the COTP Jacksonville to request permission to deviate from these regulations.
 The COTP Jacksonville may be contacted at (904) 247-7318 or on VHF channel 16.